limcaroline/cat-friends/README.md

 - I wrote the content with support - see 'Acknowledgments' below.

 Media
-- See also **Frameworks, Libraries & Programs Used**
+- See also **Frameworks, Libraries & Programs Used** for more references
 - Canva for images
 - Bootstap Version 5.3 for styling/layout
 - Google Fonts for typography
 - Font Awesome for icons

 Code
-- Bootstrap for cards and similar, also see comments in VSCode
+- Bootstrap for cards and similar, also see comments in VSCode https://getbootstrap.com/
-- Code Institute's modules, including BoardWalk Games and Love Running
+- Code Institute's modules, including BoardWalk Games and Love Running https://learn.codeinstitute.net/dashboard
-- ChatGPT for helping with some debugging and structuring
+- ChatGPT for helping with some debugging and structuring https://chatgpt.com/
+- Autoprefixer for code prefix on transition, also see comment https://autoprefixer.github.io/

 Acknowledgments
 - Big thanks to Code Institute’s team as well as materials and Level 5 Diploma in Web Application Development modules, especially Love Running and Boardwalk Games, on which I have referred to a lot in the building of the entire project from planning to coding to documenting.
 I have learned so much from the modules that I have been able to apply to this project.
 These materials have given me a great base for learning, best practices, and more knowledge.
 Thank you CI team for your support and hard work - much, much appreciated!